Shoshone River water or watershed scenery in Wyoming

 Best flows

 Use USGS 06285100 near Lovell as the live downstream trend and keep USGS 06282000 below Buffalo Bill Reservoir as reach context.
-Stable flows are easiest to plan around; abrupt dam-operation changes, strong wind, or unclear access boundaries should shorten the day.
+Stable flows are easiest to plan around.
+Abrupt dam-operation changes, strong wind, or unclear access boundaries should shorten the day.

-When to skip
+When to leave

 Local plan